BlueByteSystemsInc/PDMShell/src/TRANSITION.md

 ---
 title: TRANSITION Command Documentation | PDMShell | SOLIDWORKS PDM
-description: Batch and single-file workflow state transitions using PDMShell
+description: Changes the workflow state for one file, files found by search, or files listed in a CSV source.
 ---

 # TRANSITION Command Documentation

 ## DESCRIPTION

-The `transition` command is used to move SOLIDWORKS PDM files from one workflow state to another using a specified transition.
+The `transition` command changes SOLIDWORKS PDM files from one workflow state to another using a specified transition.

 This command supports three modes: